• home

 Location : Battambang

-This morning, taken on a bike tour around rural Cambodia with the local social enterprise Soksabike – dedicated to responsible tourism, this organisation provides local university students with training and employment and scholarships for their staff’s language or vocational studies.
+This morning, take on a bike tour around rural Cambodia with the local social enterprise Soksabike – dedicated to responsible tourism, this organisation provides local university students with training and employment and scholarships for their staff’s language or vocational studies.
 Learn some basic Khmer phrases and then explore the countryside, stopping to visit local families who make things like rice paper, dried bananas and bamboo sticky rice.
 See the memorial site for the victims of Khmer Rouge and spend some time in a local’s house, refuelling with some local fruit.
-This afternoon, your afternoon is free to explore how you wish.
+This afternoon, you’re free to explore how you wish.
 Maybe go and watch local students rehearsing in their circus and music schools and the young painters who work in visual arts.
 Maybe take an optional cooking class to learn the secrets of some delicious local dishes such as amok, Khmer curry and fried spicy chicken.

 Day :5